6 Twitter Metrics to Follow to Boost Your Online Presence

 In Brand24, the volume of mentions correlates with another Twitter metric called social media reach.

 A social media reach is an estimated number of Twitter users who might have stumbled upon a tweet containing your keyword.
+In other words, the graph will show you how many people could have come into contact with your content.

 A high volume of mentions and high social media reach is an indicator that your Twitter message is resonating well with your target audience.